-UT Law offers extensive clinical education opportunities, with seventeen clinics covering a range of legal issues and numerous internships in nonprofit organizations, government agencies, domestic and international courts, and the legislature.
+UT Law offers extensive clinical education opportunities, with sixteen clinics covering a range of legal issues and numerous internships in nonprofit organizations, government agencies, domestic and international courts, and the legislature.
 The courses are challenging and require students to make a significant commitment of time and effort.
 They are also very popular, and enrollment is limited due to our high faculty-to-student ratio.

 Clinical courses are valuable for all students, whether they are interested in litigation or transactional practice.
 The intensive nature of clinical work helps develop analytical and advocacy skills, and offers hands-on practice in factual investigation, research and writing, trial advocacy, problem solving, client relations, and professional responsibility.
 Students gain useful work experience through regular interaction with clients, attorneys, judges, and other professionals.
 Many students also have the rewarding opportunity to assist needy clients and communities.